-3. About this Specification
+About this Guidance

-This specification has been developed to provide guidance for learners, assessors and external quality assurers undertaking, delivering, or quality assuring this qualification.
+This guidance has been developed to provide guidance for learners, assessors and quality assurers undertaking, delivering, or quality assuring this qualification.

-The purpose of the specification is to provide the majority of the key information that may be needed to prepare for, and help support, the successful delivery of the qualification, in one place.
+The purpose of the guidance is to provide the majority of the key information that may be needed to prepare for, and help support, the successful delivery of the qualification, in one place.

-If this specification is updated, centres will be notified via the BIIAB monthly newsletter which goes to approved centres.
+If this guidance is updated, centres will be notified by BIIAB Qualifications Limited.

-4. BIIAB Customer Service
+BIIAB Qualifications Limited Customer Service

-BIIAB is committed to giving the highest possible levels of customer service.
-The BIIAB's Service Level Agreement is available via www.biiab.org.
+BIIAB Qualifications Limited is committed to giving the highest possible levels of customer service.
+Our Service Level Agreement is available via www.biiab.co.uk